-Policy M10: Conventional and U Inconventional Hydrocarbons (Oil and Gas) Planning permission will be granted for the exploration of conventional and unconventional hydrocarbons (oil and gas) provided that: (i) the well site and associated facilities are sited in the least sensitive loc ation from which the t arget reservoir can be accessed; and that (ii) operations are for a tempor ary length of time. • Where hydrocarbons have been discovered, planning permission will be granted to appraise , drill and test the resource provided that the proposal adheres to requirements (i) and (ii) above, and is consistent with an overall scheme for the appraisal and delineation of the resource.
-5 . ed for the production of conventional and d is consistent with an overall scheme whic • (5) ( seismicity, local air quality, landso hydraulic fracturing" for shale gas ren to the location of hydrocarbon develop cape, noise and lighting impacts.
-Planning , as defined in the Infrastructure Act 2015 d underground operations will not be unde permission will be g , provided that it can ranted for proposals which invol be demonstrated that the propo ve the process of "associated sal can accord with the above Scale of Effect (SE) ST - Short Term, MT - Medium Term, LT - Long Term ++ strongly positive; + slightly or moderately positive; 0 neutral or no obvious effect; - slightly or moderately negative; strongly negative; ?
-Unclear SA/SEA Objectives Description of Effect Scale of effect Comments/Explanation Mitigation ST MT LT
+Policy M10: Conventional and Unconventional Hydrocarbons (Oil and Gas)

+Planning permission will be granted for the exploration of conventional and unconventional hydrocarbons (oil and gas) provided that:

+- (i) the well site and associated facilities are sited in the least sensitive location from which the target reservoir can be accessed; and that - (ii) operations are for a temporary length of time.

+Where hydrocarbons have been discovered, planning permission will be granted to appraise, drill and test the resource provided that the proposal adheres to requirements (i) and (ii) above, and is consistent with an overall scheme for the appraisal and delineation of the resource.

+Planning permission will be granted for the production of conventional and unconventional hydrocarbons (oil and gas) provided that the proposal adheres to requirements (i) and (ii) above, and is consistent with an overall scheme which would facilitate the full development of the resource.

+Particular consideration will be given to the location of hydrocarbon development involving hydraulic fracturing having regard to impacts on water resources, seismicity, local air quality, landscape, noise and lighting impacts.
+Planning permission will be granted for proposals which involve the process of "associated hydraulic fracturing" for shale gas, as defined in the Infrastructure Act 2015, provided that it can be demonstrated that the proposal can accord with the above requirements and that surface and underground operations will not be undertaken in "protected groundwater source areas", as defined in the Infrastructure Act 2015 and associated Regulations.

+Scale of Effect (SE) ST - Short Term, MT - Medium Term, LT - Long Term

+SA/SEA Objectives Description of Effect Scal Scale of effect Comments/Explanation Mitigation ST MT LT

-01 To protect the natural resources of the County - including water, air, soil and minerals Possibility of affecting the quality of surface waters, ground waters, and soils.
+01 To protect the natural resources of the County - including water, air, soil and minerals surface waters, ground waters, and soils.
 Additionally, emissions from vehicle trips and mineral processing have potential for negative effects on air quality.
 New extraction areas would result in the temporary loss of greenfield land and the permanent loss of a mineral resource.
-The temporary nature of minerals development would result in some of the effects being removed upon the cessation of working, hence, the reduction in the assessment of the effects.
+1 - The temporary nature of minerals development would result in some of the effects being removed upon the cessation of working, hence, the reduction in the assessment of the effects.
 Indeed in the longer term, there is potential for soils and the hydrological functions of the site to be returned.
 Careful site selection and site management can seek to offset some of the harm that a new extraction area may cause.
-02 To avoid or reduce flood risk as a result of minerals and waste development Impact upon this will be dependent upon the location(s) chosen. ? ? ?
+02 To avoid or reduce flood risk as a result of minerals and waste development ? ? ?
 Oil and gas workings are less vulnerable development and are inappropriate in flood zone 3b.
-03 To conserve biodiversity and geodiversity conservation interests, avoiding damage to or fragmentation of major features of importance for fauna and flora New minerals development has the potential to damage natural systems and disrupt the habitats of the local flora and fauna. ?/+ Mineral sites offer the potential, in the long term, to replace the habitat(s) removed to enable extraction.
+03 To conserve biodiversity and geodiversity conservation interests, avoiding damage to or fragmentation of major features of importance for fauna and flora · · - ?/+ Mineral sites offer the potential, in the long term, to replace the habitat(s) removed to enable extraction.
 Careful site selection can seek to offset some of the harm that a new extraction area may cause.
 Also, surveys undertaken in advance of development may direct some land to remain undisturbed.
-04 To minimise minerals and waste management's contribution to climate change through reduced greenhouse gas emissions by less reliance on primary minerals, and increased reuse, recovery, recovery and recycling Policy does nothing towards reducing the reliance on primary won minerals.
+04 To minimise minerals and waste management's contribution to climate change through reduced greenhouse gas emissions by less reliance on primary minerals, and increased reuse, recovery, recovery and recycling 3 1 1